 Isaiah Dunn Saves the Day is a part of the Isaiah Dunn collection.

 Things are looking up for super kid Isaiah Dunn.
-He and his little sister, Charlie, are getting used to staying with Miz Rita, and Mama's feeling better.
-Isaiah's poetry business with Angel is taking off, and his best friend, Sneaky, always has a new hustle.
-Plus, Isaiah has his dad's journals for a story or if he needs advice....
+He and his sister, Charlie, are getting used to staying with Miz Rita, and Mama's feeling better.
+Isaiah's poetry business with Angel is taking off.
+Plus, Isaiah has his dad's journals if he needs advice....

 Like maybe now, because starting middle school is hard.
-Especially when his mentee Kobe won't stop making trouble.
-Isaiah knows something is up, but to get to the bottom of Kobe's secret, he'll have to rely on every hero he knows--including himself!
+His mentee Kobe won't stop making trouble.
+To fix things, Isaiah will have to rely on every hero he knows--including himself!

 Discover the heartfelt and humorous sequel to the award-winning novel Isaiah Dunn Is My Hero.